 Hours: Full-time, 35 hours per week until March 31, 2027

-Salary: $35-38/hour depending on qualifications, plus benefits
+Salary: $35/hour, plus benefits

 Location: Contractor working from home/remotely